Mega Millions VS EuroMillions: Who Will Reign Supreme?

 Mega Millions has a more complex beginning than the EuroMillions.
-Before the Mega Millions became a thing, the US had a game called “The Big Game” where only 6 states (Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia) participated in.
-This launched in 1996.
+Before the Mega Millions became a thing, the US had a game called “The Big Game,” in which only 6 states (Georgia, Illinois, Maryland, Massachusetts, Michigan, and Virginia) participated.
+This was launched in 1996.
 In 1999, New Jersey joined in on the game.
-In 2002, Ohio and New York also joined in when the game was renamed to “The Big Game Mega Millions.”
+In 2002, Ohio and New York joined in when the game was renamed “The Big Game Mega Millions.”
 When the Mega Millions game had become an official game, three other states joined in: Washington in 2002, Texas in 2003, and California in 2005.

-The drawings are held in Atlanta, Georgia and they are drawn every Tuesday and Friday Night at 23:00 CET.
+The drawings are held in Atlanta, Georgia, and they are drawn every Tuesday and Friday at 11:00 p.m.

 2. Ticket Price

 A EuroMillions standard ticket will cost €2.00, £2.00, or CHF3.00 per line played, depending on the local currency.
 (An option, called Plus, currently available only in Ireland and Portugal, adds €1.00 per line; and a new (as of February 2014) non-optional addition called “My Million” in France adds €0.50 per line).

 A Mega Millions ticket costs only $1 per play.

 The odds of winning the jackpot on the EuroMillions are about 1 in 116,531,800.

 The odds of winning the jackpot in the Mega Millions are about 1 in 258,890,850.